LasseR15/bibox-to-pdf/README.md

 There are two variants/tags available:
 1. `latest`: The latest ocr version Docker image (larger image than the non-ocr verison)
 2. `latest-non-ocr`: The latest non-ocr version.
-This image has no support for pdf ocr and is therefore smaller than the ocr version
+This image has no support for pdf ocr and is therefore smaller than the ocr version (Currently not available)

 #### Docker Compose